 It’s undeniable that reopening Massachusetts’ public schools and colleges safely requires state and federal funding for upgrades to many schools buildings.
-But the Governor’s latest budget proposal cuts much-needed funding for improvements in K- 12 education programs in school districts all across the state, with the biggest cuts In the high-poverty districts hit hardest by the pandemic.
-And the Governor only level-funds our public colleges and universities that are operating on already-bare-bones budgets.
+But the latest budget proposal cuts much-needed funding for improvements in K- 12 education programs in school districts all across the state, with the biggest cuts In the high-poverty districts hit hardest by the pandemic.
+And the government only level-funds our public colleges and universities that are operating on already-bare-bones budgets.

 We can’t allow an entire class of students to be left behind because of the COVID-19 pandemic.
 Low-income students, students with disabilities, and English learners who were already stuck in under-funded schools will fall even further behind, while students in wealthy school districts move ahead with high-end technology and comprehensive remote learning.
 That’s exactly what will happen if the state fails to fully fund the Student Opportunity Act.